kajdreef/slides/inf295-program-analysis/class-project/presentation.md

 # Dynamic Analysis:
-## A Survey of the Current State-of-the-Art
+## A Survey of the State-of-the-Art
 #### Kaj Dreef

 ----